fbpx

 • 3 days: 60 JOD (~$85 USD)

-How to get tickets for Petra by Night
+How to get tickets to see Petra at night

-You can purchase tickets for Petra by Night at either the visitor’s center, right by the main entrance to the city, or you can arrange with your hotel to pick up the passes for you.
-It is not possible to purchase tickets for Petra by Night online.
+You can purchase tickets for the Petra By Night tour at either the Petra Visitor Center, right by the main entrance to the Petra complex, or you can arrange with your hotel to pick up the passes for you.
+It is not possible to purchase tickets to see Petra at night online.

 The great news is that the event doesn’t appear to cap numbers, so if you arrive at Wadi Musa late and want to attend that night, there’s no need to panic.
 In fact, we arrived fairly last-minute due to a slight mix-up with our hotel, and still managed to nab tickets at the visitor’s center even after the start time of the event.